-Due to differences in objectives, resources, and evaluation standards, academia and industry often emphasize different aspects when using new technologies.
-In this study, we aim to compare these differences and explore how the two sides can be better connected, so that research results are more practical and industrial needs can be more clearly reflected in future research.
-We collected 1,509 UAV-LLM-related projects from GitHub and performed an empirical analysis of their characteristics and development practices.
-Our analysis revealed different efforts between academia and industry in the UAV-LLM field.
-Academic research focuses more on the design of complex system integration and theoretical mechanisms.
-It is committed to exploring how to use LLMs to improve system autonomy, flexibility, and multi-tasking capabilities.
-In contrast, industrial practice emphasizes system stability, low-cost implementation, and rapid deployment, and generally tends to adopt efficient solutions.
-This, to some extent, limits the in-depth application of LLMs in scenarios requiring high timeliness or operating under resource constraints.
-By revealing the gap between academia and industry, our results could provide practical implications for facilitating real-world UAV-LLM practices.
+Researchers and developers often emphasize different aspects of new techniques depending on their objectives, resources, and evaluation standards.
+To explore these differences and better connect the two sides, we conducted an empirical analysis of 1,509 UAV-LLM-related projects on GitHub.
+Our analysis revealed divergent efforts: researchers focus on theoretical mechanisms and the integration of complex systems to improve autonomy, flexibility, and multitasking capabilities; in contrast, developers prioritize system stability, low-cost implementation, and rapid deployment through efficient solutions.
+This divergence, to some extent, limits the in-depth applications of LLMs in scenarios requiring high timeliness or resource-constrained operations.
+By revealing these practical differences, our results provide implications for facilitating real-world UAV-LLM practices.